JasperHof/JasperHof.github.io/_docs/example.md

 ## Running LDAK-KVIK

-A more detailed explanation with input options of LDAK-KVIK can be found in the [overview of LDAK-KVIK](/docs/assoc/singlesnp).
-Here, we show the basic command lines used to run LDAK-KVIK.
+An explanation of the input options of LDAK-KVIK can be found in the [overview of LDAK-KVIK](/docs/assoc/singlesnp).
+Here, we demonstrate the basic command lines used to run LDAK-KVIK.

 LDAK-KVIK is run in three steps.
 In Step 1, the Leave-One-Chromosome-Out (LOCO) PRS are computed using an Elastic Net model.
 Step 2 runs the single-SNP analysis, and Step 3 runs the gene-based associatiòn analysis.
-These steps are subsequently run using the following commands:
+These steps are consecutively run using the following commands:

 ```
 ./ldak6.linux --kvik-step1 kvik --bfile data --pheno pheno.pheno --covar data.covar --max-threads 4